 First, we consider the logarithmic negativity in generic quantum error-correcting codes.
 With this formalism, we study negativity and the entanglement wedge cross section in holographic quantum error-correcting codes -- they are toy models of holographic duality.
 There, as we will see, the logarithmic negativity is equivalent to the cross sectional area of entanglement wedges with a bulk quantum correction term.
-We explicitly show this for setups where we bipartition the (boundary) system at finite temperature as well as arbitrary tripartitions.
+We explicitly show this for setups where we bipartition the (boundary) system at finite temperature.

 With motivations from quantum error-correcting codes, we next conjecture a general bulk object that computes the logarithmic negativity.
 While for general entangling surface geometries, this is difficult to compute due to the backreaction of the cosmic branes that we will introduce, the calculation is greatly simplified for ball shaped subregions.
-In these symmetric set-ups, the backreaction is accounted for by an overall constant to the area of the entanglement wedge cross section.
-We then conjecture that the logarithmic negativity, $\mathcal{E}$, in holographic CFTs is given by
+In these symmetric set-ups, the backreaction is accounted for by an overall constant to the area of the entanglement wedge cross section such that the logarithmic negativity, $\mathcal{E}$, in holographic CFTs is given by

 where $E_W$ is the minimal cross sectional area of the entanglement wedge associated with the boundary region of interest and $\mathcal{X}_d$ is a constant which depends on the dimension of the spacetime. $\mathcal{E}_{bulk}$ is the quantum correction term corresponding to the logarithmic negativity between the bulk fields on either side of the cross section.
-In ${\it AdS}_3/{\it CFT}_2$ (where $\mathcal{X}_d = 3/2$), we find that the entanglement wedge cross section formula reproduces many known properties of the logarithmic negativity in (1+1)d (holographic) CFT's.
+In ${\it AdS}_3/{\it CFT}_2$ (where $\mathcal{X}_d = 3/2$), we find that the entanglement wedge cross section formula reproduces many known properties of the logarithmic negativity in (1+1)d (holographic) CFTs.

-For the rest of the introduction, we briefly recall the definitions of the key concepts in this paper; the (logarithmic) entanglement negativity, the entanglement wedge, and holographic error-correcting codes.
+For the rest of the introduction, we briefly review the definitions of the key concepts in this paper; the (logarithmic) entanglement negativity, the entanglement wedge, and holographic error-correcting codes.